simanw/ParallelismMaster-ZerotoOne/README.md

 You need to ensure all accounts are in a consistent state, which means that negative balance is not allowed, and total amount of all accounts should not change.

 ### [Producer-consumer problem](https://github.com/WangSiman-Carol/ParallelismMaster-ZerotoOne/tree/master/producer-consumer).
-Producer produces tasks that include three actions (insert, delete, lookup), while consumer executes tasks.
-Tasks are stored in a queue.
-The elements that are processed in each task are stored in a treeset.

-There are four scenerios:
-- One producer and one consumer
-- One producer and n consumers (n > 1)
-- One producer, but produces 100 tasks once; n consumers (n > 1)
+This application defines a producer that generates work tasks and consumers that consume the work tasks.
+Producer and consumer communication via a queue that has a maximum capacity of 100 tasks.
+Producer produces tasks that include three actions (insert, delete, lookup).
+The consumer executes the tasks by operating on a set.

+I implemented four solutions using locks, where each solution optimizes upon one before.